Thursday, November 19, 2009

 Will there be Accommodation in Delhi for the Commonwealth Games?

-The New Delhi Govt. has been highly critised in the media for dragging it feet on the development of Delhi Infrastructure and the constant criticism has finally woken up the Kumbhkarana.
+The New Delhi Govt. has been highly critised in the media for dragging it feet on the development of Delhi Infrastructure for the recent Commonwealth Games 2010 to be held at Delhi and the constant criticism has finally woken up the Kumbhkarana.

 "We are now constantly monitoring the progress of 120 infrastructure projects so as to complete them by April next year," a senior official involved in overseeing preparations for the prestigious sporting event said.